y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 - Camera, odometry and SLAM map must work hand in hand for localization and path-finding.

-## Instructions for Our Project - What we have done
+## Instructions for Our Project - What We Have Done

 ### SLAM
 Making the slam map by using the laser scan.
 Here's the instruction for SLAM in section 11.3 of [13May24 - Copy of 100-UCSD Robocar Framework](https://docs.google.com/document/d/1suadghL1apftABkIY9B2dVCq7SvdlS5n5sqQ0ItTAk4/edit#heading=h.tqf2qplbiqoi)